 Albert Penrose appointed President.
 John Cameron retired from racing offering his cycling equipment such as Claude Butler for $350, Cristophe toe clips for $3 pair of Fiamme Ergals $110 etc. Good Friday started & finished at the top of King Rd in Burlington 5 laps 50km.
 Senior winner was Julio Goncalves of High Park.
 Karen Strong took the ladies.
 Dante Paltrinieri took the Andy Keyes.
 The Nella 40km TT on River Rd out of Caledonia saw some incredible times with the winner Cor Heester at 1:00:16.
 Unfortunately we discovered our course was 1km shy at the turn i.e. 2km short!!
 Club did a ride around Lake Canandaigua in NY.
 Unfortunately a good ol’ boy deliberately rode into the bunch wrecking one bike and injuring its rider – Dan Myler.
 BAR winner for ’81 was Martin Kerr, Dante Paltrinieri took the TTC as senior and Pat Gilroy for the Vets.

 Mike Pangia did a tour of China – being one of the earliest Westerners to show up on lightweight 10 speeds!
 Apparently they got mobbed wherever they went.
 As Mike put it “the Chinese regard the bicycle as the best mode of transport and 700 million people can’t be (sic) wong” (ouch).
 The Good Friday was won by a visiting Dane Jorgen Kilsga.
 Patricia Kammerer and Noel Cunningham joined the club.
 Pat subsequently started blowing away our male riders!
 IN her 1sy year she did a 1:07:18 40km TT.
 Mt Nemo grows in popularity with average 60 riders at the start line (Australian pursuit format).
 BAR winner & TTC was Martin Reid (wow that’s me!).
 Paul Murray took the Mt Nemo series (died of an illness in his early 30’s).
-The Nella was won by Joe Miscoscia (retired to Italy).
+The Nella was won by Joe Miscoscia (retired to Italy then came back to Canada).
 The AGM at Mt Nemo had 20 in attendance!
 April 11th 40km RR.
 Race was won by Miles Chilton

 Membership fees rose to $10!!
 Dante Paltrinieri one of our best riders got married and gradually retired from the racing scene!!
-Mike Pangia finished 3rd in the Tour of Guatemala.
+The late Mike Pangia finished 3rd in the Tour of Guatemala.
 Had police escorts to protect them from guerrillas.
 On one stage they crossed a bridge over a racing river with one plank missing across the bridge!!
 Pat Kammerer in her 1st year as a licensed rider won the ladies event at Springbank.
 She clocked 8,267km in ’83 to win gold in the Mile Achievers Event.
 Jocelyn Lovell won the Steak & Mushroom.
 Pat K was 4th in the ladies.
 Patricia Kammerer outright won the 40km Nella TT with a time of 1:02:54 (believed to be a ladies club record even by 2003) beating out 6 male contenders.
 Your webmaster was 2nd at 1:03:20 followed by Noel Cunningham at 1:03:25.
 These were fast times for HCC though they seem slow by the sub hour times of today!
 Noel Cunningham took the 80km Hogben with a 2:17:30.
 Fastest time trialist for the year was Mike Lynch with a 22:30 15km and 1:00:28 40km TT.
 Jocelyn Lovell was crippled in a dump truck collision with his bike on Britannia.
 Good Friday resulted in a slugging match between Racer Sportif supporters and D’Ornellas supporters after the latter allegedly cut off the formers’ rider.